It may seem difficult at first, but all things are difficult at first.

 • Create a workout routine that fits you the best

-• Listen to your body on a process
+• Listen to your body on the process

 • Stop overthinking and take the action